With the holiday season comes the annual deluge of new video games -- and if

 Fallout: New Vegas

 With writing and characterizations that are a cut above the games industry's usual standard, this role-playing/shooter hybrid plays out in a violent, post-apocalyptic sci-fi world.
 Though it's apparently possible

 to finish the game without killing a single living thing

 that's far from typical of most play experiences.
 Severed limbs and

-battered corpses are an everyday sight in Fallout's world, and the
+battered corpses are an everyday sight in Fallout

 game's warlike setting is emphasized by a huge variety of weaponry --